markthomas93/2013-Sep-HR-ML-sprint/README.md

   * Choose a model to evaluate your data
 * Once you have chosen a model, evaluate how well the model works on your validation data
   * Become familiar with the Evaluate Tab
-  * In the Data section, choose validation.
+    * Under 'Data', choose 'Validation'.
 This will run your model on the validation data

 * Evaluate the testing data using the model you chose above
-  * Choose type: Score, Data type: csv: test.csv
+  * Choose type = Score, Data type = csv file
   * This will output a file in CSV format.

 ##### Higher Level Concepts: